The Sciences Service Hub offers support for students that complement the wide range of university services that are available.

 Clubs and student societies

 Joining a club is the best way to meet people, share your interests and make friends on campus.
-Our faculty is home to a number of vibrant clubs and student societies including The Science Network and the Adelaide University Sciences Association.
+Our faculty is home to a number of vibrant clubs and student societies including the Adelaide University Sciences Association.